The kiss that shook Spanish & global football

 "It was just a sporting competition.
 That's all it was.
 That's why it is extraordinary what has happened since."

-Male chauvinism 'systemic' in Spain?
+Male chauvinism 'systemic'?

 And so to the kiss - Spain's MeToo moment, according to Balague.